umer936/cakephp-rabbitmq/README.md

 ### Optional: system verification

-Before proceeding you might want to verify that the [Gearman Job Server](http://gearman.org//getting-started) is actually up and running on your local system.
+Before proceeding, you might want to verify that the [Gearman Job Server](http://gearman.org//getting-started) is actually up and running on your local system.